jirkafajfr/gcisd-watchdog/README.md

 ![](assets/logo-small.png)

 With GCISD making important decisions about school closures and rezoning, it's more crucial than ever to stay informed about what happens in Board of Trustees meetings.
+Because GCISD’s YouTube channel does not provide automatic transcriptions for these meetings, this project helps fill that gap by providing searchable, high-quality transcripts.
 [GCISD Watchdog](https://chatgpt.com/g/g-691d29038e3481918d416684bc1c0778-gcisd-watchdog) is a custom ChatGPT assistant that lets you ask questions about board meetings in plain English and get answers based on actual meeting transcripts.

 **Try the GPT:**
 - Search for "GCISD Watchdog" in the GPTs section of ChatGPT, or